darthjee/azeroth/README.md

 `update`, `delete`, `edit`

 It accepts options
--only List of actions to be built
+- only List of actions to be built
--except List of actions to not to be built
+- except List of actions to not to be built
--decorator Decorator class or flag allowing/disallowing decorators
+- decorator Decorator class or flag allowing/disallowing decorators

 ```ruby
   # publishers_controller.rb